jrenaud90/TidalPy/Documentation/Calculating Love Numbers with TidalPy.md

 # Calculating Love Numbers using TidalPy's RadialSolver module and functions
 _Instructions and examples on how to use TidalPy's `RadialSolver` module._

-TidalPy's `RadialSolver` package allows a user to estiamte a planet's global, viscoelastic [Love numbers](https://en.wikipedia.org/wiki/Love_number).
-These numbers can then be used to determine the magnitude of tidal dissipation, speed of rotational/orbital changes, and provide predictions for gravity field measurements.
+TidalPy's `RadialSolver` package allows a user to estimate a planet's global, viscoelastic [Love numbers](https://en.wikipedia.org/wiki/Love_number).
+These numbers can then be used to determine the magnitude of tidal dissipation, speed of rotational/orbital changes, and provide predictions for gravity or distance measurements.

 TidalPy uses a numerical shooting methods which integrates a set of 3x6 viscoelastic-gravitational ordinary differential equations from the core of the planet to its surface.
 The final result is a super position of the three different solutions where each